hubbhanu/improve_your_self/README.md

-# stopwatch_kt
+#improve yourself
-this is a simple stopwatch
+this is a simple stopwatch and it includes 10 questions that one must ask himself / herself each day to be best version of yourself.